 The person who purchased the insurance, whose name appears on the certificate of insurance or medical insurance ID card.
 It might include his dependents, if added to the policy.

 The total amount payable by the insurance company for covered medical expenses due to injury or sickness per policy lifetime.

-The total amount payable by the insurance company for covered medical expenses for injury or sickness per medical event.
+The total amount the insurance company will pay for each injury or illness during the plan year.